prabhakk-mw/jupyter-matlab-proxy/README.md

 A reference architecture that installs `jupyter-matlab-proxy` in a Docker image is available at: [Use MATLAB Integration for Jupyter in a Docker Container](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter/tree/main/matlab).

+## Unsupported workflows
+* Executing MATLAB code which requires user input such as `input`, `keyboard` is not supported in JupyterLab notebooks.
+* Autoindentation is not supported after `case` statements.
+* Simultaneous independent kernels are not supported, all MATLAB kernels will share the same workspace.
+* Execution of `.m` files in JupyterLab is not currently supported.

 ## Troubleshooting
-For a guide to troubleshooting issues with MATLAB proxy, see [Troubleshooting](src/jupyter_matlab_proxy/README.md#troubleshooting).
+For a guide to troubleshooting issues with MATLAB proxy, see [Troubleshooting](./troubleshooting.md).

 ## Feedback